Soumya-Chakraborty/GST_Calculator/README.md

 - Store the calculated data in a SQLite database.
 - Export the data to an Excel file for further analysis or reporting.
 - View the stored data in a table format within the application.
-- User-friendly GUI built using Tkinter.
+- Intuitive GUI built using Tkinter.

 ## Requirements